Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

     }
     ```

-3. When it is no longer needed, call Dispose() to release resource of Nlp:
+3. When it is no longer needed, call Dispose() to release resource of NLP:

     ```
     protected override void OnTerminate()